ethereum-optimism/community-hub/src/docs/developers/l2/deploy.md

     4. Gas usage will decrease
         - The OVM usually results in an increase in gas usage because of compiled OVM opcodes, sometimes inflating gas costs by up to 10x the costs on L1 Ethereum.
         - With this OVM upgrade, gas usage on Optimistic Ethereum should now exactly match the expected gas usage from a deployment to L1 Ethereum in almost all cases.
-    5. Know that the "unsupported opcodes in the OVM" will be added, but will return null/zero values
+    5. Certain opcodes remain unsupported and will return null/zero values
         - Certain opcodes not supported in the OVM such as `DIFFICULTY` `COINBASE` `BLOCKHASH` `GASPRICE` `SELFDESTRUCT` will be added to Optimistic Ethereum, but for now will just return null/zero values.
             - `DIFFICULTY` `COINBASE` and `GASPRICE` will return 0.
             - `BLOCKHASH` will return `0x0000000000000000000000000000000000000000000000000000000000000000`.